 table = {'name': ['John', 'Mike', 'Suresh', 'Tracy'], 'Salary':[1000000, 1200000, 900000, 1100000] } data = pd.DataFrame(table) print(data)

-To create a df from dict, the length of Dictionary values of all keys should be the same otherwise, it throws error.
-Next, if you are passing the index values then they should match the length of key values or arrays otherwise, it raises an error.
-If you haven’t passed any index values then it will automatically create an index for you, and it start from 0 to n-1.
+To create a df from dict, all dictionary values should be the same length as all keys.
+Otherwise, it throws an error.
+Next, if you pass the index values, they should match the length of key values or arrays; otherwise, it raises an error.
+Finally, if you haven’t passed any index values, it will automatically create an index for you, starting from 0 to n-1.

 name Salary